A Low-Carb Diet for Beginners

 Chances are you’ve heard that a low-carb diet will kill you.
 This as a low-carb diet normally means we eat a higher proportion of fat instead.

 This old idea is based on the belief that natural fat is not good for us.
-Even though humans have always been eating fat, somehow it was supposed to mess up our bodies, raising our cholesterol and giving us a heart attack.
+Even though humans have always been eating fat, somehow it’s supposed to mess up our bodies, raising our cholesterol and giving us a heart attack.

 The second cover is more current, from 2014.
 It says “Eat butter” and the story is about how scientists are now realizing they were wrong to fear fat.
 What a difference 30 years make!